 Outlook: Complex Market – but Clear Signals

-Despite political uncertainties and capital market fluctuations, there are clear indications of a lively MA landscape:
+Despite political uncertainties and capital market fluctuations, there are clear indications of a lively M&A landscape:

 • More transaction starts